 Final Words

 Working with old PC not only kills your productivity but also put you with high security risk.
 In most cases, you have to upgrade the system or replace if upgrading cost you more money.
-If you have a new computer, check out whether you have incompatible programs that you can replace with alternatives.
+If you have a new computer, check out whether you have incompatible apps that you can replace with alternatives.
 If the computer is under warranty, do not hesitate to contact your seller to fix the problems.